 Initial Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
-At the start of a medium- to long- After 6-12 months (the time from the asset/system/service term contract for operational becoming operational to this start-up Gateway Review 5), service Gateway Review 5 the client and provider of the service will be bedding in the operational contract management.
+At the start of a medium to long- term contract for operational service Gateway Review 5 After 6-12 months (the time from the asset/system/service becoming operational to this start-up Gateway Review 5), the client and provider of the service will be bedding in the operational contract management.
 This section's aim is to ensure that future value for money improvements are being thought about, so that when the next Gateway Review 5 occurs improvements are demonstrable.
-Mid-stage Gateway Review 5 This section together with section 1: Review of operating phase and section 4: Plans for ongoing improvements in performance and innovation form the core of the repeating Reviews for operational service contracts Final Gateway Review 5 All the areas of investigation and evidence expected in this section may not be available at this Review.
+Mid-stage Gateway Review 5 This section together with section 1: Review of operating phase and section 4: Plans for ongoing improvements in performance and innovation form the core of the repeating reviews for operational service contracts.
+Final Gateway Review 5 The areas of investigation and evidence are prior to contract closure, so much of this section may not be relevant